Orlando Arcia Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to rank 25th in baseball in home runs allowed (83 total, 1.4 per game).
+- The Nationals rank 23rd in baseball in home runs allowed (83 total, 1.3 per game).

-- The right-hander's last time out came on Friday against the Philadelphia Phillies, when he went 5 1/3 innings, surrendering four earned runs while giving up six hits.
+- The lefty last appeared on Saturday against the Philadelphia Phillies, when he tossed six innings, allowing three earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.